MaibornWolff/k8sportal/README.md

 # k8sportal
-a portal to k8s services with a given annotation on true
+A web portal to running services in you k8s cluster

-# Cluster Configuration
+## Cluster Configuration

-1. Add clusterPortalShow to the labels of the ingresses and services you want to show up on the cluster portal
+1. Add `clusterPortalShow : true` to the labels of the ingresses and services you want to show up on the cluster portal
-2. Add clusterPortalCategory to to the labels of a service
+2. (optional) Add `clusterPortalCategory : <insert the Category here>` to to the labels of a service.

+## Installation

+1. Change the database address and the correspinding username and password in `src/main/config.go`.
+The database and the collection of the portal will be created at first statup and cleaned up after every redeployment.
+2. (Optional) Configure the values for Helm in `src/main/k8sportal/values.yaml`
+3. (Optional) Adapt the `src/main/web/web.go` file accordingly to step 2 to fit your helm chart
+4. Create the image with the included make file
+5. Deploy with helm